 - Funeral expenses

 It’s important to consider everything your loved one experienced before they died.
-An attorney can help quantify losses due to the responsible party’s negligence.
+A wrongful death attorney in Macon, GA, will help quantify losses due to the responsible party’s negligence.

 Damages Experienced by Family Members